-- DRA leverages its global presence and expertise to field-test GB and CHS commitments, sharing learnings and good practices at global scale. - The DRA realizes additional funding sources while other countries and donors also incorporate DRA components and good practices in their funding architecture. - DRA partners address national and global humanitarian issues, using DRA experience and evidence to influence reforms to the humanitarian system at national and global scale.
+- DRA leverages its global presence and expertise to field-test GB and CHS commitments, sharing learnings and good practices at global scale. - DRA partners address national and global humanitarian issues, using DRA experience and evidence to influence reforms to the humanitarian system at national and global scale.